 Trey wrinkled his brow.
 “What's the catch?”

-"Shy."
-Allison rolled her eyes like she didn't get it.
+“Shy.”
+Allison rolled her eyes.
 We walked and talked all the way to Club Sapphire, the lame resort dance club.

 We bought our own drinks, which impressed Derrick and Trey.
-They were good guys.
-Derrick didn't have a chance with Allison, of course, but I wasn't about to burst his bubble.
+They were sweet guys.
+Derrick didn't have a chance with Allison but I wasn't about to burst his bubble.

 Julie appeared an hour later in club-perfect makeup and a body-hugging, backless mini-dress.
 A basketball-player-tall guy at the bar waved her down.
-Julie's long legs carried her off, leaving Kenni standing alone.
+Julie's long legs carried her off, leaving Kenni standing alone at the entrance.

 We worked our way to her through the crowd.
 Theresa had outdone herself on Kenni's wardrobe.
 The brick-red hair popped against a sultry black satin dress with a halter neckline and a wrap skirt that flowed over her curves.

 Allison and Derrick hit the dance floor first, but Kenni and Trey weren't far behind.
 Theresa and I strolled around, watching everyone, especially Julie.